This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 HILO TRAFFIC AND AROUND TOWN

 There is traffic in Hilo.
-On weekdays there are folks rushing to work in the morning and a 4:30pm afternoon crush of cars and trucks flooding out of Hilo to Puna and beyond.
-Here's a view of the downtown traffic this morning, Saturday, Feb 9, busy due to Saturday market and a cruise ship in Hilo Bay.
+On weekdays there are folks rushing to work in the morning and there is a 4:30pm crush of cars and trucks flooding out of Hilo to Puna and beyond.
+Here's a view of the downtown traffic this morning, Saturday, Feb 9, due to farmer's market and a cruise ship in Hilo Bay.

 Hilo traffic